Skip to main content

 • The product labeling, advertising and literature are not misleading.

 Task groups and subtask groups serving under the NSF Drinking Water Treatment Units Joint Committee have been working to propose updates to NSF/ANSI Standard 53 and NSF/ANSI Standard 58 to align with the EPA final PFAS rule.
-Once this work is complete, a ballot will be submitted to incorporate the updates into Standards.
+Once this work is complete, a ballot will be submitted to incorporate the updates into the standards.
 Once a ballot passes both the Joint Committee and Public Health Council, the updates will be implemented.

 Any proposed updates to a standard must follow the NSF Standards process that is accredited by the American National Standards Institute (ANSI) and the Standards Council of Canada (SCC).
-NSF/ANSI and NSF/ANSI/CAN standards are developed and revised through a public process which incorporates balanced input from industry representatives, public health and regulatory officials, certification bodies and testing labs, and users.
+NSF/ANSI and NSF/ANSI/CAN standards are developed and revised through a public process that incorporates balanced input from industry representatives, public health and regulatory officials, certification bodies and testing labs, and users.

 To find products that are certified by NSF to reduce PFAS in drinking water, see NSF’s certification listings.